KNOW BEFORE

 TRANSPORTATION

-We do not recommend renting a car - driving in Colombia can be chaotic, and rideshare apps are safe and affordable.
-Uber is widely used and inexpensive, while Didi (a local app) is often even cheaper - but it's typically cash-only.
+We do not recommend renting a car.
+Driving in Colombia can be chaotic, and rideshare apps are safe and affordable.
+Uber is widely used and inexpensive, while Didi (a local app) is often even cheaper but it is typically cash-only.
 Avoid hailing street taxis, which can be inconsistent in pricing and reliability.

 If you’re comfortable navigating the NYC subway, you’ll do just fine on the Metro (above ground train system).
 It’s clean and efficient, if you’re up for a local experience.